How to backup WordPress to Google Drive

-- In the sidebar, click on Credentials and then, if a consent screen configuration is requested because was never set before, like in the picture below, proceed clicking on CONFIGURE CONSENT SCREEN
+- Click on Credentials in the sidebar, and if a consent screen configuration is requested because it has not been set before (as in the image below), click CONFIGURE CONSENT SCREEN.

-And in the next screen select the External option:
+On the next screen, select the External option:

-Finally, in the next screen set an application name, your google account for email support and your own email address at the bottom for Developer contact.
+Finally, set an application name, your google account for email support, and your email address at the bottom for Developer contact in the next screen.

-After that you can complete the process pressing the Save button in the next screens until you get back to the Dashboard.
+Now, you can complete the process by pressing the Save button on the following screens until you get back to the Dashboard.

-- In your WordPress admin area go to BackWPup → Settings → API Keys and there to the section Google API Keys.
+- In your WordPress admin area, go to BackWPup → Settings → API Keys, and go to the Google API Keys section.

 - Copy the displayed URL under Redirect URIs and paste it into the Authorized redirect URI field in the Google Drive form.

-- After that, the client is created and a form shows the Client ID and Client Secret.
+- After that, the client will be created, and you will be shown the client ID and client secret.

 - Now you can see a new tab To: GDrive.
 Click on the tab.